Learn the legacy.

 Joe L. Morales

-Joe Morales is the Operations Manager and a Funeral Specialist at Felix H. Morales Funeral Home.
+Joe Morales is the General Manager and a Funeral Specialist at Felix H. Morales Funeral Home.
 Originally from Houston Texas, he started working at Morales Funeral Home on April 1, 2013.
 Joe has always worked around the family business off and on.
 However, a few years back he decided to fully dedicate himself to upholding the great name he was given, Morales, and learn the skills of what his family business does best.
 They strive to give families the best funeral service they can provide.
 When a family walks through the doors, He and his team want them to feel as comfortable as possible.
 Losing a loved one is never easy, and Joe understands this, so he focuses on making this process as seamless as possible.
 After studying to become a funeral director at Commonwealth, His eyes were opened to the strong traditions the Morales Funeral Home upholds.
 Every day he continues to apply these traditions and sculpt new ways to dignify the passing of a family’s loved one.

 Coming as a surprise to many, Joe lives on the second floor of the Morales Funeral Home so he is always close by.
 He has always felt at home in this area and loves when he runs into a family he’s previously helped.
 He feels it gives a real sense of camaraderie to the family and himself.
 Most could never live where they work, but what Joe does requires him to be attentive to families by any means.
 The Morales staff agrees, and he always admires their commitment towards making a positive impact on the people they serve.
 Joe knows he has a great team and continues to learn so much from them every day.